julian-molina/Documentation/_includes/trading_engine/episode-quoted-asset.md

 <!--------------------------------------------- CONTENT starts -->

-Because the system aims to be as flexible as possible, the trading bot keeps the accounts relative to both the base asset and the quoted asset.
-This allows the user to set up the trading system with whatever logic is required and decide which set of accounts to use accordingly.

-{% include note.html content="Learn the specifics about the underlying calculations on the page explaining the initial targets in the trading system." %}
+{% include note.html content="The workings of the episode quoted asset node are analogous to the workings of the episode base asset node.
+Please refer to it for the details." %}

 <!--------------------------------------------- CONTENT ends -->